 With viable options for Healthtronics to relocate this function of its business, AQUILA now had the leverage needed to negotiate a renewal that would be favorable for Healthtronics, which was its preferred scenario.

 The goal for the renewal would be to make the expansion spaces coterminous.
 By aligning these lease terms, Healthtronics would have more leverage in future negotiations, because a relocation would be a less complicated process.

 Leverage an Early Renewal on the Original Lease

-With the expansion space problems solved for, Healthtronics felt comfortable locking in the Building 3 lease for an extended period.
+With the expansion space problems solved, Healthtronics felt comfortable locking in the Building 3 lease for an extended period.
 This meant AQUILA could play off of Healthtronics’ larger lease extension in order to gain leverage on its smaller renewal.

 AQUILA negotiated the renewal terms with the current landlord so that it was not only preferable to Healthtronics to stay, but also was the most economically favorable option.

-By leveraging the competition between landlords and extending the 50,000-sf Building 3 lease (on top of the already remaining term), AQUILA was able to negotiate the following terms with the landlord:
+By leveraging the competition between landlords and extending the 50,000-square-foot Building 3 lease (on top of the already remaining term), AQUILA was able to negotiate the following terms with the landlord:

 - Brought both leases within Building 2 coterminous; this will prevent similar complications in future Healthtronics transactions and will provide the tenant with stronger leverage in future negotiations

 - Signed a short-term lease in Building 2, well below the market average, that allows Healthtronics flexibility with Function C

 - Received $170,000 in tenant improvement allowance, with the option for it to be applied towards base rent (a rare concession); Healthtronics applied this option, resulting in essentially inside-term free rent